Moulting: Forced moulting

 In some countries, flocks of commercial layer hens are force-moulted to reinvigorate egg-laying.
 This usually involves complete withdrawal of their food and sometimes water for 7–14 days or up to 28 days under experimental conditions, which presumably reflect standard farming practice in some countries.
 This causes a body weight loss of 25 to 35%, which stimulates the hen to lose her feathers, but also reinvigorates egg-production.

 Some flocks may be force-moulted several times.
 In 2003, more than 75% of all flocks were force-moulted in the US.
 Other methods of inducing a moult include low-density diets (e.g. grape pomace, cotton seed meal, alfalfa meal) or dietary manipulation to create an imbalance of a particular nutrient(s).
 The most important among these include manipulation of minerals including sodium (Na), calcium (Ca), iodine (I) and zinc (Zn), with full or partially reduced dietary intakes.

-In reptiles
+In reptiles and amphibians

 Squamates periodically engage in moulting, as their skin is scaly.
 The most familiar example of moulting in such reptiles is when snakes "shed their skin".
 This is usually achieved by the snake rubbing its head against a hard object, such as a rock (or between two rocks) or piece of wood, causing the already stretched skin to split.

 At this point, the snake continues to rub its skin on objects, causing the end nearest the head to peel back on itself, until the snake is able to crawl out of its skin, effectively turning the moulted skin inside-out.
 This is similar to how one might remove a sock from one's foot by grabbing the open end and pulling it over itself.
 The snake's skin is often left in one piece after the moulting process, including the discarded brille (ocular scale), so that the moult is vital for maintaining the animal's quality of vision.
 The skins of lizards, in contrast, generally fall off in pieces.